Content from Introduction

 Input data

-The optimal cluster configuration depends on the input dataset.
-Datasets consist of files, and the number of files can vary.
-In practical terms, the input to the parallel processing steps is a list of files.
-Dividing events from input files to different processing steps can be done, but would require a filtering list as an input to the processing.
+In practical terms, the input to the parallel processing steps is a list of files to be processed.
+We do not consider directing events from one file to different processing steps.
+It could be done, but would require a filtering list as an input to the processing.

 • input files are not equal in size